West Sonoma Coast AVA: History

 and Santa Cruz Counties, California.
 In 1973, several other growers started operations in the local area, including Precious Mountain Vineyards in Fort Ross-Seaview.

 Dr. John Young and his daughter, Joan Young Zeller, are believed to have planted grapes on Taylor Lane near Occidental in 1977, while wine grape vines in what was to become Annapolis Winery were planted 1978.
 Sea Ridge Winery was established in Fort Ross-Seaview in 1979 and became the destination for many of these earliest coast grape plantings, especially in the Fort Ross-Seaview area.
-Additional plantings took place throughout the 1980's and 1990's.
+Additional plantings took place throughout the 1980s and 1990s.
 Mr. Sullivan credits a "growing interest in wines with a Burgundian style and flavor" as a catalyst for westward movement to the extreme coastal environments.
 By 1999, growers in Fort Ross-Seaview were exploring the possibility of establishing an AVA and commissioned Patrick Shabram, a geographer and author of this petition, to study the geography of the area.
 A petition was submitted in 2003 to the Bureau of Alcohol, Tobacco and Firearms (ATF) to establish the Fort Ross-Seaview AVA.
 Approval of the AVA was delayed for several reasons, including an interest by other growers in the overall Sonoma coastal region to establish an AVA that distinguishes it independent within the expansive Sonoma Coast AVA.
 The Fort Ross Seaview AVA was established in 2011, but growers in the area, including growers in Fort Ross-Seaview continued to organize efforts to distinguish the coastal Sonoma viticulture.